 ‘Building flood defences fit for the future‘ – these changes have been announced by Defra today, 17 April 2020.
 Defra and the Environment Agency have also published new guidance on Partnership funding for FCERM projects, to reflect these changes.

-We encourage you to review the new guidance, register for one of the series of briefing webinars for all risk management authorities and visit the Environment Agency’s new partnership funding SharePoint site – a central place to get advice and support.
+We encourage you to review the new guidance, register for one of the series of briefing webinars for all risk management authorities (the first of which is scheduled for 5 May) and visit the Environment Agency’s new partnership funding SharePoint site – a central place to get advice and support.
 Users outside the Environment Agency may need to send an email to request access to this.

 Further detail on the changes